technofocus-pte/buildmoderniseaiappsdepth/Use case 06/Usecase06.md

   ![](./media/image21.png)

-4. Switch back to Codespace tab and press Ctrl + C .To create an environment for Azure resources, run the following Azure Developer CLI command.It asks you to enter the environment name
+4. Switch back to Codespace tab and press Ctrl + C .To create an environment for Azure resources, run the following Azure Developer CLI command.It asks you to enter the environment name.Enter  this name as we generared unique as per your loginid - +++ragpgpy@lab.LabInstance.Id+++
-    .Enter any name of your choice and press enter (eg :+++ragpgpy@lab.LabInstance.Id+++)

-  **Note:** When creating an environment, ensure that the name consists of lowercase letters.
+   Note: ragpgpy can be of your choice but Id should be same as your cloudid

   +++azd env new+++

   ![](./media/image22.png)